SaucecodeOfficial/developer-challenge/readme.md

 The chat feature must be a simple lobby style chat where all registered users are able to chat in a single room with any other online registered members.

-All registered users are visible as a panel of avatars either across the top of left.
+All registered users are visible as a panel of avatars either across the top or left.
 These user avatars must display the users first name and their online / offline status.
 Updating the online / offline user status has already been implemented.